-- Acute heart failure with normal SBP (CS1). - Acute decompensated CHF with normal SBP (CS2). - Acute coronary syndrome with normal SBP (CS4). - Angina pectoris. - CHF Patients with symptoms of dyspnea, despite optimization of routine therapy.
+- Acute heart failure with normal SBP (CS1). - Acute decompensated CHF with normal SBP(CS2). - Acute coronary syndrome with normal SBP (CS4). - Angina pectoris. - CHF Patients with symptoms of dyspnea, despite optimization of routine therapy.

-- Nitrate therapy is not included in antiatherosclerosis therapy. - For patients with CHD, angina, nitrates. - Nitrates may attenuate the process of heart remodeling, but evidence of such effect is weak.
-Routine use of nitrates is not recommended.
+- Nitrate therapy is not included in Antiatheroscelerosis therapy. - For patients with CHD, angina, nitrates. - Nitrates may attenuate the process of heart remodeling, but evidence of such is low.
+Routine use of nitrates is not necessary.